diegohaz/arc/README.md

 - A **molecule** is a group of atoms;
 - An **organism** is a group of atoms, molecules and/or other organisms.

 There're cases when, during the development, you do realize that some molecule should be an organism, for example.
-This boilerplate was designed in a way that makes it easier to move components.
 You just need to move the component folder to the right place and update the respective `index.js` files (`molecules/index.js` and `organisms/index.js`).
 Everything else should work.

 ## Contributing